rimjhimroy/NGS_Snakemake/README.md

 To run with docker:

 - Follow the installation instructions for docker in https://www.docker.com/products/overview.

-- create a data folder and a data/tmp folder.

-- In this repository, copy the config files from one of our workflows and add it to the data folder, modifying them accordingly.

-    You can find the available workflows in: ```src/workflows```

-    The ```paths.json``` should work without change while the other config files might need adaptation.

-- inside the data folder, run docker with the name of the workflow choose. e.g.: for annotation/braker

-     ```docker run -it --rm -v $PWD:/home/snakemake/data/ sauloal/snakemake annotation/braker```
+- run `buildDocker.sh` from the docker folder in the root
+- Start an interactive shell: `docker run -i -t vlpb/snakemake /bin/bash`

+This will bring you to the data folder of the snakemake user.
+You can add your own data here, but the docker already contains test data.
+In the `/home/snakemake/bin` folder there is a `runSnakemake` script, which will start a selected part of the pipeline:

+`./runSnakemake repeats/modeler`